-From precision metal stampings, flat springs and wire forms to complex forms with multiple bends, whatever its name, if a part is stamped or formed, less than 2" wide and less than 0.075" thick, it may be a fourslide part.
+Fourslide forming can be used to make precision metal stampings, flat springs, and wire forms, as well as complex forms with multiple bends.
+Whatever its name, if a part is stamped or formed, less than 2 inches wide, and less than 0.075-inch thick, it may be a fourslide part.